 Some of the ADR options available include:

-1. Mediation in the State Courts Centre for Dispute Resolution (SCCDR) of the State Courts;
+1. Mediation in the Court Dispute Resolution Cluster (CDRC) of the State Courts;

 3. Arbitration under the Law Society's Arbitration Scheme; or